pscheid1/TSSG-laravel-musiclibrary/README.md

 4.  composer update (This will update the project and add the most curent vendor folder.)
 5.  npm install
 6.  bower install
 7.  if the following folders do not exist, create them.
+(This should no longer be necessary but if it is, add the following folders.)
     &nbsp;&nbsp;&nbsp;&nbsp;`<root>/storage/framework/`
     &nbsp;&nbsp;&nbsp;&nbsp;`<root>/storage/framework/sessions`
     &nbsp;&nbsp;&nbsp;&nbsp;`<root>/storage/framework/views`